 - Where are the spending anomalies?
 In an effort to identify fraud, you might use Cluster and Outlier Analysis to scrutinize spending behaviors looking for outliers in space and time.
 A sudden change in spending patterns or frequency could suggest suspicious activity.

 - What are the characteristics of bacteria outbreaks?
 Suppose you are studying salmonella samples taken from dairy farms in your state.
-To characterize individual outbreaks, you can run Grouping Analysis on your sample data, constraining group membership in both space and time.
+To characterize individual outbreaks, you can run Spatially Constrained Multivariate Clustering on your sample data, constraining cluster membership in both space and time.
 Samples close in time and space are most likely to be associated with the same outbreak.

 Several tools in the Spatial Statistics toolbox work by assessing each feature within the context of their neighboring features.
 When neighbor relationships are defined in terms of both space and time, traditional spatial analyses become space-time analyses.
 To define neighbor relationships using both spatial and temporal aspects of your data, use the Generate Spatial Weights Matrix tool and select the Space time window option for the Conceptualization of Spatial Relationships parameter.
 Then specify both a Threshold Distance and a time interval (Date/Time Interval Type and Date/Time Interval Value).
 If, for example, you provide a distance of 1 kilometer and a time interval of 7 days, features found within 1 kilometer that also have a date/time stamp within 7 days of each other will be analyzed together.
 Similarly, proximal features within 1 kilometer of each other that do not fall within the 7-day time interval of each other will not be considered neighboring features.